Light Reaction Regiment: Counter Terrorism Course (CTC)

+Light Reaction Sniper Course

+This is the latest addition to the many qualification training courses LRR operators have to undergo, thanks to the unit's invaluable experiences during the Marawi Siege.
+This course focuses on long-range shooting using high-tech equipment privy only to LRR operators, as well as advanced shooting using a variety of rifles.
+This is formerly referred to as the Special Operations Target Interdiction Course (SOTIC).

+Joint Training

+The LRR conducts training with American special forces personnel via bilateral exercises.
+The LRR has also been training with the Australian SASR and SOCOM units since at least 2013, in exercises Dusk Caracha held in Australia, and Dawn Caracha held in Fort Magsaysay.

+The unit has trained with British, Indonesian and Malaysian special forces units.

 Light Reaction School

 The Light Reaction School (Formerly known as Counter-Terrorist Development & Training School) is patterned after the John F. Kennedy Special Warfare Center and School's SFARTAETC, a CT program that is outside of the 1SFOD-D's Operator's Training Course, ran by the 1st Special Warfare Group at Fort Bragg.

 The LRS was based on the Selection and Training Detachment (SATD), composed of USSF instructors with graduates of Counter Terrorist Class One assisting instructors, created in 2002 in order to make way for the future training requirement of the Counter Terrorist Course Class Two and Three.
 On July 15, 2004, it was replaced by the Selection & Training Platoon, a platoon under the LRB's HQ company.

 Due to the increase of instructors, on July 1, 2012, the Selection & Training Platoon was deactivated and replaced by a company-sized SATD separate from the HQ company.
 As the LRB was activated as a regiment-wide unit, on January 1, 2014, the SATD was renamed CTDTS to meet the expansion which is approved by the LRR'S HHC.

-The LRR conducts training with American special forces personnel via bilateral exercises.
-The LRR has also been training with the Australian SASR and SOCOM units since at least 2013, in exercises Dusk Caracha held in Australia, and Dawn Caracha held in Fort Magsaysay.
-The unit has trained with British, Indonesian and Malaysian special forces units.